Systemcluster/wrappe/README.md

 #### unpack-directory

-This option specifies the unpack directory name inside the `unpack-target`.
+This option specifies the unpack directory name inside the [`unpack-target`](#unpack-target).
 It defaults to the name of the input file or directory.

 #### versioning

 This option specifies the versioning strategy.
 Accepted values are:

 * `sidebyside`: An individual directory will be created for every version.
-The version is determined by a unique identifier created during the packing process, so different runner executables will be unpacked to different directories, unless manually specified.
 An already unpacked version will not be unpacked again.
 * `replace`: Already unpacked files from a different version will be overwritten.
 Unpacked files from the same version will not be upacked again.
 * `none`: Packed files are always unpacked and already unpacked files will be overwritten.

 It defaults to `sidebyside`.
+The version is determined by a unique identifier generated during the packing process or specified with the [`version-string`](#version-string) option.

 #### verification